 - 4.1 The Company hereby adopting these written procedures to implement the anti money laundering provisions as envisaged under the PMLA.
-Such procedures shall include inter alia, the following three specific parameters which are related to the overall 'Client Due Diligence Process':

-- a.
-Policy for acceptance of clients

-- b.
-Procedure for identifying the clients

-- Reporting (STR).
+Such procedures shall include inter alia, the following three specific parameters which are related to the overall 'Client Due Diligence Process': - a.
+Policy for acceptance of clients - b.
+Procedure for identifying the clients - c.
+Transaction monitoring and reporting especially Suspicious Transactions Reporting (STR).